 One morning, I was walking on Hoen Avenue.
 I don’t know if I was walking home from St. Eugene’s or Sambo’s.
 It was fall, it had rained that morning or the night before, the quiet road was damp and sprinkled with acorns.
 The leaves were wet and odiferous.
 This memory I cherish because I believe this moment is the moment I fell in love with autumn.
 I clearly remember the crunching of the dry leaves which had been umbrelled by the large trees and the crackling of the gravel under my shoes, the cool air being kept out by my warm jacket, the smell of the wet earth and crushed leaves.
 The memory is short, just a moment captured in my mind, but this moment has followed me for over 40 years, igniting the passion every year for this glorious season.

 I echo George Eliot’s praise, “Delicious autumn!
 My very soul is wedded to it, and if I were a bird I would fly about the earth seeking the successive autumns.”

 The fact that autumn coincides with a return to school compounds my joy.
 I loved school growing up, and to go back with this season right around the corner only heightens both experiences.
 I remember one fall, I think I was in 3rd grade, and I had to write a story for class.
 I wrote a five page story about Frankenstein, the Wolfman and Dracula.
 I was so proud of this writing; I wish I had kept it.
 (By the way, this is why I keep all of my kids’ writings.)
 That same year, I wrote a book, illustrated and bound it myself.

 Perhaps my best fall memory was when I was living in Half Moon Bay in the ‘70s.
-I was working for a realtor during the 18% interest rate times, and business was slow, so slow that I was dying with boredom.
+I was working for a realtor during the 18% interest rate times, and business was subsequently slow, so slow that I was dying with boredom.
 Luckily, he let me read….sweet.
 I read the entire trilogy of The Lord of the Rings, some of the Bible and old favorites from high school.